Defining Independent Contractors

 We Go to Court for You

-With 17 years of defense experience, Matt Scott is confident in the courtroom and knows how to strategize and position your case well in trial.
+With several decades worth of experience representing companies, SGT Law Group lawyers are confident in the courtroom and know how to strategize and position your case well in trial.

 Board Certified Attorney

-Matt Scott has held his Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for nearly 20 years.
+SGT Law Group lawyers have held their Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for nearly 20 years.

 Honesty & Transparency

 No two cases are ever the same.
-If Matt Scott takes your case, he will create a legal strategy that fits your unique situation and meets your personal needs.
+If we take your case, we will create a legal strategy that fits your unique situation and meets your personal needs.